maxkapur/maxkapur.github.io/_posts/2024-06-07-sports-idea.markdown

 work-life balance.

-I ran (ha) this idea by a friend who is a competitive marathoner and he said, “That sounds like hell,” which makes me think I am really onto something, because most popular sports sound like hell to those who are not good at them.
+I ran (ha) this idea by a friend who is a competitive marathoner and he said, “That sounds like hell.”
+This makes me think I am really onto something, because many popular sports sound like hell to those who are not yet good at them.